vanitabarrett/vanitabarrett.co.uk/src/blog/assistiv_labs.md

 </figure>

 ## Putting it into practice
-Accessibility is a collaborative effort, and at Which? the Accessibility Guild especially has been doing a lot of work in recent months to integrate accessibility and accessibility testing into our day-to-day processes.
-This blog post was originally a lunch & learn session I ran when Assistiv Labs was first introduced.
-We’re still in the early stages of our journey and there’s a lot of work to do, but we’re seeing more people considering and talking about accessibility work, as well as getting involved in conversations about what we can do to improve.
+Accessibility is a collaborative effort, and at Which? the Accessibility Guild especially has been doing a lot of work to raise awareness of accessibility within our Product & Tech community and get the conversation going.
+This blog post was originally a lunch & learn session I ran when Assistiv Labs was first introduced at Which? last year.
+We’re still in the early stages of our journey and there’s a lot of work to do before it becomes a natural part of our day-to-day development, but we’re seeing positive signs, with more people considering accessibility in their work and getting involved in conversations about what we can do to improve.

 ## References